christofsteel/pyautosplit/README.md

 VVVVVV auto splitter for Linux (V6as4L)
 =======================================

 This is a first attempt at an auto splitter for the game VVVVVV specifically for Linux.
-Right now, it only shows the time and the splits on the console.
+Right now, all output is on the console.
+And a lot of quality of life features are missing, like compare to earlier splits or even saving splits.
+But this uses the correct ingame time.

 ## Installation